Lady Day at the Emerson Bar & Grill

 "Scent of magnolias, sweet and fresh, then the sudden smell of burnin' flesh."

 Audra McDonald summons up the ghost of Billie Holiday to deliver the sweet and fresh right before she goes for the jugular with a good dose of reality.

-"Lady Day at Emerson’s Bar and Grill" enjoys a limited run, through June 1 at the Circle in the Square Theater, 1633 Broadway at 50th Street, in New York City.
+"Lady Day at Emerson's Bar and Grill" has been extended through Oct.
+5 at the Circle in the Square Theater, 1633 Broadway at 50th Street, in New York City.
 For information and tickets call 212-239-6200 or visit telecharge.com.